Voodoo Knowledge:

 Check if you want us to contact you: no

-Where Zombies originated from?: Zombies originated from the spiritual belief system of Afro-Caribeans in voodoo
+Where Zombies originated from?: Zombies originated from the spiritual belief system of Afro-Caribbean in voodoo

 Are zombies considered dead or living dead?
 Why?: Zombies are considered living dead because they are technically brain dead, their brain activity is dormant but if they drink a reverse portion which is a potent chemical their state should be reinstated.
 But it is believed that once you drink a portion brewed by a mambo or bokor, you are their own puppet, you cannot be revived unless they choose to.

-What's the difference between white magic and black magic?: White magic is about good spells, doing good to others, to prevent ones from suffering from bad spells, it's mostly good magic to help others whereas black magic to inflict pain, sufferings, and gain materialistic possessions.
+What's the difference between white magic and black magic?: White magic is good spells, doing good to others, to prevent ones from suffering from bad spells, it's mostly good magic to help others. whereas black magic is used to inflict pain, sufferings, and gain materialistic possessions.

 What's a VEVE?: a veve is a religious symbol used in voodoo, it represents the astral figure forces.
 It's originated back from the native Tainos

 What is a Hounfour?: A voodoo temple is called a Hounfour.
-The Voodoo priest is called a Houngan and the priestest is called a mambo.
+The Voodoo priest is called a Houngan and the priestess is called a mambo.

 Who is "Ezili Dantor"?: She is the Lwa of motherhood or single motherhood in voodoo beliefs.
 She is usually represented by the image of Black Madonna of Częstochowa which was brought by Polish soldiers fighting on both sides, in 1802 during the Haitian Revolution.
 Ezili or Erzuli is a fierced protector of women and children.
 She never gets what her heart mostly desires as a result when a servant is possessed by her spirit, she always leaves them sad and tearful.
 She is believed to carry a baby in one hand and a knife in the other, she is a warrior.
 She relates to homosexual men and women.